-• It is inequitable that transport users in some parts of the region have access to free travel whilst identical users in other areas have to pay, simply because of the delivery model.
-As such, if DRT is to be viewed as a genuine alternative to conventional bus, as described elsewhere in this section, there needs to be consistency in the eligibility for free travel using the NEC.
-Without this, DRT will always be a sub-optimal alternative for many users.
+alternative to conventional bus, as described elsewhere in this section, there needs to be consistency in the eligibility for free travel using the NEC.
+Without this, DRT will always be a sub-optimal alternative for many users. have raised the above challenge

-6.6.3 A number of funder stakeholders have raised the above challenge - this shows recognition of the need to address this.
-Indeed, a number of DRT services across the SEStran area are funded in a way which allows the use of the NEC.
-The lessons from these services, could be more widely shared across the area.
+- this shows recognition of the

+need to address this.
+Indeed, a

+number of DRT services across

+the SEStran area are funded in

+a way which allows the use of

+the NEC.
+The lessons from these

+services, could be more widely

+shared across the area.